 Qualifications

 You don't need a degree to become a police officer and the role is open to graduates and non-graduates.
-There are three new routes available to become a police officer, depending on your qualifications and experience.
+There are four available routes to becoming a police officer, depending on your qualifications and experience.
 These are:

 • Police Constable Degree Apprenticeship (PCDA) - available in England and Wales.
-This route usually takes three years to complete and provides the opportunity to both learn and earn while working, completing a degree in Professional Policing Practice.
-You'll typically need a level 3 qualification (A-level or equivalent) or equivalent work experience as a special constable, for example.
+This route usually takes three years to complete and provides the opportunity to both learn and earn while working and studying for a degree in Professional Policing Practice.
+You'll typically need a level 3 qualification (two A-levels or equivalent) or equivalent work experience such as a special constable, for example.

-• Degree holder entry - graduates with a degree in any subject can apply for a two-year work-based training programme, paid for by the force you work for, that includes off-the-job learning.
-Successful completion of the programme leads to a Level 6 postdiploma in professional policing practices.
+• Degree holder entry (DHEP) - graduates with a degree in any subject can apply for a two-year work-based training programme, paid for by the force you work for, that includes off-the-job learning.
+Successful completion of the programme leads to a Level 6 Post-Graduate Diploma in Professional Policing Practice.

 Recruitment and selection procedures are managed by police forces at a local level (using a nationally agreed, competency-based framework).
 Different routes are offered at different times, so you'll need to check with the force you're interested in to see which routes are available.

-The recruitment process varies for the different routes but will include the following:
+The recruitment process varies for the different routes, and also by force, but will include the following:

 • submission of an online application form